gvwilson/thirdbit/src/fiction/in-heck/index.md

 Mouse bleeped in the bot's arms.
 "Oh, don't blame it," the triplets said as Maddy opened her mouth.
-"It is surprisingly sophisticated given its simple purpose, but it had very little experience interacting with others.
+"It had very little experience interacting with others.
 We incorporated it into us almost without conflict.
 Now we will all work together for the benefit of all."
 Mouse bleeped in agreement.